- Are you involved with any authorisation step in manufacturing GxP regulated product?

 The training will be delivered as 2 x half-day sessions over 2 days.
 Breaks are included.

 Participant needs are very basic.
 You will need a computer or suitable device with a good internet connection.
 A headset (headphones with microphone) and second monitor/screen are recommended but not required.

-Contact us to discuss your interest in a public or private delivery of this course .
+Contact us for clarification or to discuss your interest in a public or private delivery of this course.